Deriving the Shaft Specifications

 Figure 1 Figure 2

 The FitChip gathers club head acceleration and club head speed data when placed on any club and is typically shown in Figure 1.
 From this data the computer analyzes the data to produce the club head acceleration curve as shown in Figure 2.
-This curve is used to locate the time of peak acceleration or shaft release (point at which the shaft starts to kick back, time increment 126) and ball impact (time increment 173).
-The red line represents the unloading of the shaft, through 1/4 cycle of its natural frequency, from the flexed position back to straight and square at impact.
+This curve is used to locate the time of peak acceleration or shaft release (point at which the shaft starts to kick back) and ball impact.
+The red line represents the unloading of the shaft, through 1/4 cycle of its natural frequency, from the flexed position back to straight and square at impact or from the release point to ball impact.

 In these two figures there are two different swings overlaid to demonstrate the players consistency.
-During the time interval, described by the red line, the club releases/kicks and must return to straight and square at ball impact for peak performance (best combinations of club head speed and accuracy).
 Matching this players timing with the club depends on the natural frequency of the golf clubs shaft as a spring.
 It is this natural frequency that is derived by the FitChip for each swing.
 The frequencies (blue dots) for each swing and the average frequencies (red dots) for four different clubs are shown in Figure 3.
 A line drawn through these points will define the frequencies at which to build each club in a full set of properly fitted custom golf clubs, as shown in the Build-to Table Figure 4.
 The multiple sloped lines in Figure 3 represent the slope the Golf Industry and most Club Builders build sets too.
-We build your clubs based upon the slope or curve your Swing Timing requires (the red or yellow line in Figure 3).
+We build your clubs based upon the slope or curve your Swing Timing requires (the red curve or the yellow straight line in Figure 3).

 Figure 3 Figure 4